ConciergeSell Your Hermès

-The numbers are difficult to argue with.
-Over the past decade, Birkin bags have appreciated approximately 92% on the pre-owned market — more than double the rate of Hermès own retail price increases of 43% over the same period.
-In 2025 alone, Sotheby's reported that handbag and accessories sales grew 44% compared to the previous year, with Birkins and Kellys accounting for the vast majority of lots.
+Sotheby's reported that handbag and accessories auction sales grew significantly in 2025 compared to the previous year, with Birkins and Kellys accounting for the vast majority of lots.

-Certain configurations have performed even better.
-The Birkin 25 in Noir Togo with gold hardware — the most liquid configuration in the market — has appreciated approximately 110% over ten years.
-Exotic skin Birkins, particularly in Niloticus crocodile, have seen appreciation exceeding 150% for store-fresh examples.
+Certain configurations have held value particularly well.
+The Birkin 25 in Noir Togo with gold hardware — the most liquid configuration in the market — has seen consistent price growth over the past decade.
+Exotic skin Birkins, particularly in Niloticus crocodile, have also shown strong value retention for store-fresh examples.

-Several structural factors combine to make the Birkin uniquely resilient as an investment asset.
+Several structural factors combine to make the Birkin uniquely resilient.

 Extreme production scarcity.
-Each Birkin is handcrafted by a single artisan in France, requiring approximately 48 hours of work.
+Each Birkin is handcrafted by a single artisan in France, requiring approximately eighteen hours of work.
 Hermès deliberately limits production to preserve quality and exclusivity.
-Unlike most luxury goods, you cannot walk into a boutique and purchase a Birkin on demand.
 The brand maintains a strict allocation system that prioritises long-standing clients with significant purchase histories.
 Waiting times of two years or more are common, even for established clients.

 Absolute pricing discipline.
 Hermès has never offered sales, discounts, outlet pricing or promotional events.
 The retail price moves in one direction only — upward.
 Annual increases of 5–8% have been consistent for over a decade.
 This means the replacement cost of a Birkin rises every year, providing a floor price for the secondary market.